-Construction begins on school dome addition
+Construction begins on The Vanguard School dome addition

 The Vanguard School in Colorado Springs, CO is adding a Monolithic Dome to its campus.
 The building will serve as the junior high for the charter school and will house seventh- and eighth-graders.